OmkarKate95/SQL-Case-Study/README.md

 # SQL-Case-Study
 **Overview**

-This case study uses PostgreSQL.
+This case study uses MySQL.
 To successfully answer all the questions you should have been exposed to the following areas of SQL:

 - Basic aggregations
 - CASE WHEN statements